Adopt Best Practices to Optimize the Balance Between GHG Intensity and Project Costs

 The Greenhouse Gas (GHG) Estimate Maturity Index assesses the completeness of GHG emission estimates developed at different phases of a project.
 The 3-point scale (Not Ready, Ready for Alternative Selection, Ready for Execute) helps decision-makers assess the robustness of any project’s emission estimate, through a specific review of several project definition, regulatory, and planning elements.
 It includes a gap analysis comparing the project’s estimate maturity against the expected maturity at that particular project phase.

 A Carbon Optimization Readiness Assessment identifies gaps in project practices that prevent a project team from delivering low-carbon projects, and quantifies the effect of specific practices on GHG-related project outcomes.
 Decision-makers can use the insights to adopt industry Best Practices for GHG reduction into an existing project delivery system and to understand a project team’s readiness to deliver low-carbon performance.

-Carbon Capture and Storage Project Cost Norms
+Carbon Capture Utilization and Storage Project Performance Norms

 Let's Get Started

 Talk with an expert about your project and how our data can drive your next success.